 We like the Lego Mindstorms ecosystem for connecting abstract programming concepts to the physical world.
 Kids get experience with both software and hardware engineering using Mindstorms EV3 kits.
 The physical parts are sturdy and well-designed, while the block-based, drag-and-drop programming interface is highly intuitive, providing a perfect companion to Scratch.

 Python is an excellent first text-based coding language, and one of the most popular languages in the world.
 We’ve standardized on Python as our students’ first coding language, focusing on establishing solid fundamentals for K-8 students through the construction of a series of progressively more challenging projects.

-We do also occasionally offer special Minecraft sessions.
-In general, we tend to emphasize creative (building) mode over survival (gameplay) mode.
+We also occasionally offer special Minecraft sessions.
+In general, we tend to emphasize creative (building) mode over survival (gameplay) mode, but it depends on the mix of students.
 We love seeing student construction of redstone devices, traps, and farms, and Minecraft gaming arenas.